JetBrains/kotlin-web-site/pages/docs/reference/properties.md

 ```
 </div>

-We can write custom accessors, very much like ordinary functions, right inside a property declaration.
+We can define custom accessors for a property.
+If we define a custom getter, it will be called every time we access
+the property (this allows us to implement a computed property).
 Here's an example of a custom getter:

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">
 ```kotlin